JacquesGarre/mouse2keyboard/readme.md

-- python main.py
+- python mouse2keyboard.py (Or mouse2keyboard.exe is available as ready-to-go in dist folder)

-- Right-click on the window to toggle (On/off) activation of keypresses
+- press "P" on the red screen to pause/unpause the software